b-studios/discourse-course/README.md

 # discourse-course
 Plugin to use discourse as primitive authentication provider and to export selected user data

-This plugin adds three new API methods that can be used to interact with discourse as central user database.
+This plugin adds a couple of new API methods that can be used to interact with discourse as central user database.
 All of them require an admin user API token.

 #### General Output
 All API methods return a boolean flag that indicates the success of the method call: